refaalamri/refaalamri/content/event/bashfest2023/index.md

 ---
-title: A JWST View of the Central Stellar Kinematics in M87
+title: 'A JWST View of the Central Stellar Kinematics in M87'
 subtitle: Poster
+type: page

 event: "Astronomy Bash Symposium: New Horizons in Astronomy"
 #event_url: https://example.org